What Is An Oilfield Service Company?

 • Rig and Well Counts

 The active rotary rig count is one of the most closely followed indicators of the level of demand for the oilfield services industry.
-It has been considered as a business measure for the drilling industry, as well as its suppliers.
+It has been considered a business measure for the drilling industry, as well as its suppliers.

 Well counts, on the other hand, have become the primary indicator of profits.
 They helped improve predictive power than indications only provided by active rotary rig counts.